hjvogel/modular-tetris/Readme.md

 # Modular Tetris: Master Repo

 ## Overview

-**Modular Tetris** is designed for maximum flexibility, clarity, and ease of integration, optimized for LLM-based interaction and modular plugin usage.
-Each component is a separate GitHub sub-repository, enabling independent management, enhancement, or replacement.
+**Modular Tetris** is a highly pluggable, fully decoupled, LLM-friendly implementation here of Tetris or any other game where every game component is its own independent module.
+All modules communicate strictly through JSON commands and events, orchestrated by a lightweight `plugin_agent.py` and routed by `event_bus.py`.

+This architecture supports dynamic plugin registration, low-code extensibility, and easy interaction with LLMs, GUI-less runtimes, or web-based UIs.

+---

-## Master Repo Structure
+## Repo Structure

 ```
 modular-tetris/
+├── main.py
+├── plugin_agent.py
+├── event_bus.py
+├── examples/
+│   ├── integration-example.json
-├── README.md
+│   ├── plugin-command.json
+│   └── sample-event.json
 ├── tetris-blocks-data/
 ├── tetris-board-engine/
 ├── tetris-move-controller/